James Macdonald (British Army officer): Early career

 Macdonald was born on 8 February 1862 in Rajahmundry in the Madras Presidency, India, the son of Surgeon-Major James Macdonald (1828–1906) of Aberdeen and Margaret Helen Leslie née Collie (1841–1876); his younger sister was the Egyptologist and archaeologist Nora Griffith.
 He was educated at Aberdeen Grammar School and the University of Aberdeen.

 He passed through the Royal Military Academy, Woolwich and was gazetted as a lieutenant to the Royal Engineers in February 1882.

 As a lieutenant, on 15 May 1885, Macdonald was appointed to the corps of Bengal Sappers and Miners, Torpedo service, Calcutta on special duty as a balloon photographer.
-He served in the Hazara campaign of 1888, and also working in the Indian railway organization.
+He served in the Hazara Expedition of 1888, and also working in the Indian railway organization.
 Macdonald had spent seven years in service in India and was in Bombay in 1891 ready to embark for England on leave when he was offered the job of Chief Engineer of "the proposed railway survey from Mombasa to the Victoria Nyanza".
 He accepted, and continued to England to find out what would be involved.
 In November 1891 he was elected a Fellow of the Royal Geographical Society.